hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Decision

 Explanation:
-The ruling made by the court.
+The ruling made by the court or tribunal.

 For citizens:
 Use with explanation